 Uncategorized

-By Amber Land Nearly 75 years ago, Juanita Hamilton made history as the first Miss Texas Southern University (TSU)—an achievement that became a turning point for the institution and its students.
-Yet, the path to this moment came with challenges.
-Hamilton enrolled at TSU in 1948, when it was still known as Texas State University […]
+By Amber Land Nearly 75 years ago, Juanita Hamilton made history as the first Miss Texas Southern University [TSU]—an achievement that became a turning point for the institution and its students.
+Hamilton enrolled at TSU in 1948, under its former name of Texas State University for Negroes.
+Determined to set a new precedent, TSU students petitioned […]

 By: Shaneece Flax The initial presidential debate unfolded, and students from Texas Southern University (TSU) gathered for a viewing party at the Ensemble Theatre in Houston, Texas, on Sep.
 10, 8 pm.
 Students who attended the watch party expressed significant concerns about the responses given by both candidates to the questions posed.
 “Clearly Harris answered […]